dart-lang/site-www/src/null-safety/index.md

 ---
 title: Sound null safety
-description: Information about Dart's upcoming null safety feature
+description: Information about Dart's null safety feature
 ---

-Sound null safety — currently in beta — is coming to the Dart language!
+The Dart language now supports sound null safety!

 When you opt into null safety, types in your code are non-nullable by default, meaning that